Beatlz/dunchess-object-classes/src/modules/Piece/Move/README.md

 # MOVE folder
 Moves folder contains two things:
-- Move.ts (A class that creates new moves)
+- Move.ts (a class that creates new moves)
-- Moves folder (A folder with a list of preset moves)
+- Moves folder (a folder with a list of preset moves)

+## Move function
-Moves is a function type that returns an array of possible square positions (coords <CoordsType[]>) given a starting square's coord.
+This is a function of type `GetMovesType` that returns an array of possible square positions (`coords <CoordsType[]>`) given a starting square's coord.
 It's also possible to pass the name of a move or the name of a piece.
 We can dinamically create a new moves type with the Move class.

 ## Examples